 Bramlett is the daughter of Delaney and Bonnie, whose sidemen performed in Derek & the Dominos with Eric Clapton, who played John Mayall before Peter Green joined him.
 Five degrees of separation.

 Mason enjoyed a healthy solo career and has been in Traffic, Blind Faith, and Delaney and Bonnie (before Bekka was born).

 Mick Fleetwood's signature is that on the third verse of a song, he extends his drum fill over the bar to the second beat of the next phrase.
-He does this in several songs: "Everywhere," "Gypsy" and "Go Your Own Way" are a few. (thanks, Dave - Leesburg, VA)
+He does this in several songs, including "Everywhere," "Gypsy" and "Go Your Own Way."
+Fleetwood didn't have any formal training on drums. (thanks, Dave - Leesburg, VA)

 In their early years, Fleetwood Mac was known for raucous stage behavior, and were even banned from the Marquee club in London.
 One of their tricks was squirting milk-filled condoms at the crowd.

 When you hear the names Lindsey and Stevie, you're not sure of the gender, are you?
 Their record company didn't know either, and mixed up the names in a 1975 ad for the band in Billboard magazine.

 Christine McVie dated Dennis Wilson of The Beach Boys in the late '70s.
 He had a heart-shaped garden installed at her home as a surprise.